scrabbletank/farhome-rules/rulesdoc.md

 When brewing this potion choose an attribute.
 On use increases that attribute score and attribute save proficiency by 1 for 4 hours.

 ##### Potion of Fire Breathing
 For the next 10 minutes, as a maneuver you may spend 7 AP to breath fire, hitting all creatures in your zone of control.
 Creatures make a Dexterity save against 3 superior dice.
-On hit they take 1 wound of fire damage.
+On hit they take 1/1 in fire damage.

 ##### Potion of Strength
 For the next hour, when making an attack or maneuver you may reroll 3 wound dice in the damage roll.